microsoft/vscode-wiki/Runtime-debugging.md

 * Download the latest release of https://github.com/mstange/samply/releases
 * Start from the command line with following `samply.exe record -s -o profile.json.gz --browsers -- <path>/Microsoft\ VS\ Code/Code.exe --js-flags="--enable-etw-stack-walking --interpreted-frames-native-stack"`
 * Perform the steps for unresponsiveness or slow startups etc
 * Exit the application and the profile will be saved to `profile.json.gz`

+You can inspect the profile with `samply.exe load --breakpad-symbol-dir <path> profile.json.gz`

+## Using samply on linux

+* Download the latest release of https://github.com/mstange/samply/releases
+* Start from the command line with following `samply.exe record -s -o profile.json.gz --browsers -- <path>/code --js-flags="--perf-basic-prof --perf-prof-unwinding-info --interpreted-frames-native-stack"`
+* Perform the steps for unresponsiveness or slow startups etc
+* Exit the application and the profile will be saved to `profile.json.gz`